top of page

 Jay Brothers

 After Lulu died, she left the house to her daughters.
-Three of the sisters sold their interest in the house to the fourth sister Frances E. Hampton “Pinkie” Currey (1903-1979) who was married (in 1926) to Brownlee Owen Currey, Sr. (1900-1952).
+Three of the sisters sold their interest in the house to the fourth sister Frances E. Hampton “Pinkie” Currey (1903-1979) who was married (in 1926) to Brownlee Owen Currey, Sr. (1900-1952) in 1947.
 Currey was part of the group that founded Equitable Securities Co. and merged with American Express.

 Brownee and Pinkie bought the part of the estate that fronted Harding Rd. and gave it to Christ Church in 1947 to build and open the suburban mission church St. George’s Episcopal Church.
 St. George’s Church opened in 1952.
 Other parts became Westhampton Place.